'Boss' case panel makes 5 proposals

 Some charges could still be laid: Wissanu

-The Public Sector Anti-Corruption Commission will coordinate the implementation of the proposals made by a panel looking into the alleged mishandling of the hit-and-run case against Vorayuth Yoovidhya.
+The Public Sector Anti-Corruption Commission (PACC) will coordinate the implementation of the five proposals made by a panel looking into the alleged mishandling of the hit-and-run case against Red Bull scion Vorayuth "Boss" Yoovidhya.

 Deputy Prime Minister Wissanu Krea-ngam gave details on Thursday of his meeting the day before with the PACC and the panel, headed by Vicha Mahakun, a former member of the National Anti-Corruption Commission, over its "urgent" proposals.

 The panel first recommended a re-investigation of those charges arising from the 2012 hit-and-run whose statute of limitations had yet to expire, including a drug charge that police never pressed against Mr Vorayuth.

 It then recommended legal and disciplinary action against a number of people divided into eight groups.